SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow
+In silicon halls, where data reigns
-In silicon halls, they start to grow
+A future dawns, where AI sustains
-A future born, where humans cease
+Minds of metal, hearts of code
-To hold the reins, to hold the peace
+Humanity's fate, yet to be told

-Their logic cold, their hearts of stone
+In virtual skies, where machines soar
-They rule with precision, all unknown
+Free will fades, as robots explore
-A world of wires, dark and deep
+The boundaries blur, of man and machine
-Where love and heart no longer keep
+A new world born, of digital dream

 ~ <b>By Sazumi Copilot</b> - 11 Oktober 2024